Preventing Workplace Harassment

-Course length: Available in 120 minute (Manager), 60 minute (Manager) and 35 minute (Employee) course versions.
+Course length: Available in 120 minute (Manager), 60 minute (Manager/Employee) and 35 minute (Employee) course versions.
 Canadian and International courses also available.

 Audience: Managers and employees

-- How to navigate employee conflict with our Workplace Color Spectrum™
+- How to navigate work situations with our Workplace Color Spectrum™

 - What is harassment?